DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 # WPF PropertyGrid - Add an Object with Predefined Property Values to a Collection

-This example demonstrates how to implement a collection editing feature and allow users to add an item to a collection.
+This example demonstrates how to implement a collection editing feature and allow users to add an item to a collection or a dictionary.
 Set one of these properties to `true` to allow users to add new items to the collection:

 * [PropertyGridControl.UseCollectionEditor](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.PropertyGridControl.UseCollectionEditor).